rhaylee250/blockchain-ai-agent-project/README.md

 2. **Twitter API Integration**: Captures tweet content from selected Twitter users and sends it to the AI agent for artwork generation.
 3. **Blockchain Storage**: Generated artwork is uploaded to the Ethereum blockchain, ensuring transparent and immutable storage.
 4. **Official Display Platform**: A web application powered by Flask that allows users to view the artworks stored on the blockchain.
-5. **Smart Contracts**: Ethereum-based smart contracts handle uploading, managing, and tracking ownership of the artworks.
+5. **Smart Contracts**: Solana-based smart contracts handle uploading, managing, and tracking ownership of the artworks.

 ---